Quick Summary

 Step 4: Define Relationships in Models

-Now that you have the models and their connecting pivot table, it’s time to define the Many-To-Many relationships within your models.
-Laravel’s Eloquent ORM provides a convenient way to achieve this.
+Now that you have your models and the connecting pivot table, it’s time to define the Many-to-Many relationships in your models.
+Laravel’s Eloquent ORM makes this straightforward.

-1. Use belongsToMany Method: Within each model, use the belongsToMany method provided by Eloquent model to define the relationship with the other table.
-This method specifies the related model and, optionally, the pivot table name if it varies from the Laravel pattern.
+1. Use belongsToMany Method: Inside each model, use the belongsToMany method to define the relationship with the other table.
+By default, Laravel follows its naming convention for the pivot table.

 public function tags()